Pediatric Acute Care Education

 Pre-requisites

-We recommend that participants have current certification in advanced trauma life support (ATLS) before taking this course.
+We recommend that participants have certification in and/or knowledge of advanced trauma life support (ATLS) before taking this course.

 Starting from primary survey and initial resuscitation, the course takes an interactive approach to managing common and uncommon pediatric trauma cases.